SaphicDeveloper2/Sapphics-Structure-Library/documentation.md

 ### Structure Terrain Block
 **Block ID:** `sapphics-structure-library:structure_terrain`

-A transparent placeholder meaning “leave the world alone here”.
+A transparent placeholder meaning "leave the world alone here".
 When the structure loader sees it, it skips that block position entirely.

 Typical uses: